Arborescences of Random Covering Graphs: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Sylvester W. Zhang for introducing the problem and providing valuable guidance on the research.
 We thank Tao Gui for helpful conversations.
 We thank PACE 2024 for providing an unforgettable opportunity for us to conduct mathematical researches.
+This program is partially supported by NSFC grant 12426507.